Vegan Jam Tarts

 - ¼ cup (60g) water, or as needed

-- 2 cups (250g) all-purpose plain flour, plus extra for dusting
+- 1 ¾ cups (220g) all-purpose plain flour, plus extra for dusting

 - ⅓ cup (35g) powdered sugar / icing sugar

-- 3 tablespoons (45g) water, or as needed
+- 3 tablespoons (45g) cold water, plus more if needed

 Instructions

-- Add all ingredients to a small saucepan and mix until just combined.
+- Add all the ingredients to a small saucepan and mix until just combined.
 Make sure there aren't any lumps of corn starch.

 - Add all ingredients to a large mixing bowl or food processor.
 Mix until the dough starts to clump together.
 The dough should be quite soft but pliable and can be pinched between two fingers without breaking.
 If the dough is too dry, add 1 tablespoon of water and mix again.
 If the dough is too wet, add 1 tablespoon of flour and mix again.

 - Preheat the oven to 180°C (350°F).
-Grease 24 mini shallow tart tins.
+Grease around 20 mini shallow tart tins.

-- On a clean floured surface, use a rolling pin to flatten the dough to around 5 mm (¼ inch) thick.
+- On a clean floured surface, use a rolling pin to flatten the dough to around 5 mm (1/4 inch) thick.

 - Dollop around 1 tablespoon of jam in the middle of each tart.
 If needed, smooth out the jam in each tart.